America's Future Foundation

 Learn more about corporations VOTING to rewrite our laws.

 America’s Future Foundation is a non-profit network founded in 1995 for "young conservatives and libertarians" in Washington, DC.
+America's Future Foundation is an "associate" member of the State Policy Network, a web of right-wing “think tanks” in every state across the country.

 The group was started by Mary and Chris Siddall, Samuel Casey Carter, Adam Kaufman and Robert and Lisa Caldwell.
 According to its website, "the mission of America’s Future Foundation is to identify and develop the next generation of conservative and libertarian leaders.
 We work to build a nationwide network of young professionals who are committed to the principles of limited government, free markets, and personal responsibility."